 More Such Recipes

-Can I make yerba mate like normal tea?
+Can I make yerba mate like regular tea?

-Is it okay to drink yerba mate daily?
+Is it okay to drink yerba mate every day?

 What’s the best time to drink yerba mate?